eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## Resource list

 ### Ingredients
+Lore note: The most common materials, like Leather, are frequently dropped by NPCs when a player loses.

 Some ingredients are unused in the first version of the Crafting implementation.
 This is intended to drive input from Early Access Users on future Formulas for Spells, Materials, and Equipment.

 | **Ingredient**        | **Description**                                      |